BloomTech-Labs/human-rights-first-police-be-a/README.md

 # Testing

 Almost no testing has been implemented as of July 30, 2021.
+Only sanity tests.

 # Installation Instructions